rj45/nanogo/README.md

 You will also want to install [customasm](https://github.com/hlorenzi/customasm).

 You may also want to install [emurj](https://github.com/rj45/rj32/emurj) if you want to be able to run programs in an `rj32` emulator.

+You may need to set up a `NANOGOROOT` if you get errors about not being able to find the standard library code.
+Set it to the folder containing the `src` folder.

 ## Running